bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 A function `(A -> A -> B)` or `(B -> A -> B)` can be generalised to `(B -> B -> B)` but not to `(B -> B -> A)` as all parameters can be more general but the return type must be more special (or identical) to the corresponding target type.
-So it can be said that parameter- types are contravariant and the return type is covariant.
+So it can be said that parameter types are contravariant and the return type is covariant.
 Broadly speaking a function can take the place of another function if it accepts parameters that are less specific and returns a value that is more specific